jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-constitution.md

 2. The Leadership Team is the only group with "Merge" permissions for the core server repositories, and are responsible for the merging of reviewed and approved Pull Requests into those repositories.
 All code changes must thus require implicit or explicit approval of a member of the Leadership Team.

-3. The Leadership Team should at all times provide a unified front for decisions, working under the principle of democratic centralism - lively debate and disagreement within the team is encouraged during decisionmaking, but decisions should be accepted and promulaged by the team as a unified entity without public disagreement.
-If internal decisionmaking fails, the decision shall fall to the Project Leader instead.
+3. The Leadership Team should at all times provide a unified front for decisions, working under the principle of democratic centralism - lively debate and disagreement within the team is encouraged during decision-making, but decisions should be accepted and promulgated by the team as a unified entity without public disagreement.
+If internal decision-making fails, the decision shall fall to the Project Leader instead.

 #### Procedure